The City of Ravensberg, Southern Territory, Present Day

 “Ones that have no sense of self-preservation.”
 Martin chuckled.
 “Maybe I ought to be like those nobles who come in here with their guards and envoys.
 Have an entourage.
 What do you think?”

-Once he was three quarters away up the fabric, Martin though down to Kaolin.
-"Ready."
+Once he was three quarters away up the fabric, Martin thought down to Kaolin.
+“Ready.”

-For the next two minutes, Martin climbed, slid, spun and tumbled.
+As Asha began to sing, Martin waited for the stanza that would cue him in.
+At her crescendo, he took flight, the fabric trailing behind him.
 The widths of scarlet fabric were his wings, his ladder and his lifeline.
 To him, this was freedom: total, unbridled joy.
 Nothing else mattered, just the open air and the adrenaline rush coursing through him.
-He couldn't help but smile; the exhilaration of defying gravity was a call too strong to ignore.
-As he swung out over the ring, he turned to look up at the opening of the tent where a patch of sky winked through.
+He couldn’t help but smile; the exhilaration of defying gravity was too strong to ignore.
+Like a strong melodious current, Asha’s voice carried him as he swung out over the ring.

 Angling his body and re-wrapping the fabric, Martin let the silks cradle him like a hammock; there was no point heading back down to the ground if he needed to correct anything.
 “Well?”

 Kaolin didn't bother to hide his elation.
-"Brilliant!
-Now, do it once more.
-I'll get those cobwebs out of your head even if I have to be relentless."
+“Brilliant!
+Let’s have another go at it.
+I'll get those cobwebs out of your head even if I have to be relentless.”

 “So that's your solution, wise one?
 I'll be clear headed, but half dead by tonight?”
 Martin called down aloud.